This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Sweden.

 When there is a redundancy at the workplace, the basic principle is that the employee with the longest length of service will be entitled to stay the longest.
 The employer must select the employees to be terminated on a ‘last in, first out’ basis meaning that an employee, whose role is redundant has a right to be relocated to a position held by an employee with less seniority of employment.
-Employers with 10 or less employees are entitled to exempt two key employees from this order of priority.
+Employers are entitled to exempt three employees from this order of priority if the employer considers them to be of importance for the business.
 Prior to termination due to redundancy, the employer is obligated to conduct consultations under the CDA.
 This is mandatory if the employer is bound by a collective bargaining agreement or if any of the affected employees are members of a union.
 Thus, if there is no collective bargaining agreement, the employer must ask the affected employees whether they are members of a union.

 For terminations due to personal reasons, the employer must notify the employee and the employee’s union about the potential termination two weeks in advance.
 For a summary dismissal, such notice must be sent to the affected parties one week prior to the dismissal.
 The employee and the union may, within one week from receiving the notice, request consultations with the employer concerning the dismissal.